Treponema pallidum is the cause of syphilis. Use both non-specific tests (RPR/VDRL) and specific test (FTA) to diagnose.

 Treponema pallidum, subsp. pertenue causes Yaws.
 True story: In NE Portland was a great burger joint called Yaws, sadly now gone, but I now wonder what went into the meat.

 Spread by human contact, primarily sexual, occasionally from in utero.
 Huge increases in incidence are occurring in China, the old USSR and to a lessor extent, the US.
 Screen with a VDRL/RPR, confirm with a treponemal antibody.
 Some recent testing modalities do this is the reverse order, but may be as reliable (CDC).

-Rates of syphylis in men who have sex with men is 160 times that of men who have sex with women.
+Rates of syphilis in men who have sex with men is 160 times that of men who have sex with women.
 See how your state rates as you plan the weekend (PubMed).

-And planning on a trip to Japan for the 2020 Olympics (assuming N. Korea doesnt't nuke the country)?
+And planning on a trip to Japan for the 2020 Olympics (assuming N. Korea doesn't nuke the country)?
 The disease is skyrocketing in females who have sex with men (PubMed)

-Routine screening should occur in men who have sex with men; you will find disease and prevent progression and spread from aymptomatic patients (PubMed).
+Routine screening should occur in men who have sex with men; you will find disease and prevent progression and spread from asymptomatic patients (PubMed).

 In men who have sex with men, a diagnosis of syphilis has an huge association of new HIV infection in the next year (PubMed).

-Treponema pallidum, subsp. pertenue can be found in Free-Range and captive Macaques, so a potential zooinotic reservoir (PubMed) Free range macaques taste so much better.
+Treponema pallidum, subsp. pertenue can be found in Free-Range and captive Macaques, so a potential zoonotic reservoir (PubMed) Free range macaques taste so much better.